Zanzibarr/Notify/readme.md

 To create your bot and view his token you can use the @BotFather (follow this <a href="https://www.youtube.com/watch?v=aNmRNjME6mE">tutorial</a>); to see your chat id you can use the @RawDataBot (follow this <a href="https://www.youtube.com/watch?v=UPC5Ck1oU6k">tutorial</a>).
 Once you created your bot, start a chat with it (without this step, the application will run, but you won't recieve any message).

-Firstly, open a terminal inside the cloned folder and run the command
+To setup properly notify, open a terminal inside the cloned folder and run the command
 ```shell
 python3 setup.py
 ```